Hamlib/Hamlib/bindings/csharp/hamlibgui/README.txt

-This is a test of creating a portable Hamlib GUI controller using dotnet and GTK Should be able to compile on Windows, Linux, and MacOS No guarante this will go anywhere depending on ability to talk to Hamlib via C#
+This is a test of creating a portable Hamlib GUI controller using dotnet and GTK Should be able to compile on Windows, Linux, and MacOS No guarantee this will go anywhere depending on ability to talk to Hamlib via C#

 On Windows
 dotnet new install GtkSharp.Template.CSharp